zaphyr-org/documentation/repositories/2.x/utils.md

 #### firstPos

-Finds position of first occurrence of string in a string.
+Finds the position of the first occurrence of a string in a string.

 ```php
 // case sensitive